LQss11/swarm-gen/README.md

 ```

 # Info
-This project is based on an old project, a lot of changes in environments has changed causing issues:
+This project is based on an old project, a lot of changes in environments have changed causing issues:
 ```
 http://localhost:7777/LoginPage/loginh.php
 ```